- Career Tracks

-Ripon College offers a major and minor in communication, and a unique minor in applied communication.
+Ripon College offers a major and minor in communication.

 Ripon’s Department of Communication is the recipient of the 2014 Rex Mix Program of Excellence Award from the National Communication Association, recognizing the best undergraduate communication program in the United States.

 The study of communication at Ripon is a thoughtful balance of theory and practice, designed to deepen your understanding of the field and also to refine your ability to apply theories of communication to real-world situations.

 During your junior and senior years, you will pursue advanced applications of communication via actual community-based projects and formal internships.
 In the spring of 2015, the department launched the Ripon Communication Consortium to prepare students, regardless of major, to be effective and ethical communicators in the 21st century.